 Host University Application

 Academics Masaryk University offers a variety of courses taught in English for exchange students throughout a wide variety of departments, although the official language of instruction is Czech.
 To view a list of courses available each semester, search Masaryk University's Course Listings.
-There may be course restrictions in the engineering department.

 There are two types of Czech language courses offered: